-If the complaint is about the headteacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 1.
+If the complaint is about the headteacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled external governor or an independent investigator will be appointed to complete all the actions at Stage 1.
+At the conclusion of their investigation, the appointed external governor or the independent investigator will provide a formal written response.